|Home||About Us||Helping Hands||Afro-mations||Contact Us|

 Meet The Director

-Jane Dunhamn’s experience in disability related fields spans 40 years.
-For the past decade, Ms. Dunhamn’s work has focused on the intersections of race and disability.
+Ms. Dunhamn’s experience in disability related fields spans 50 years.
+For the past two decades, her work has focused on the intersections of race and disability.
+She is the founding member and Director of the National Black Disability Coalition.
+(NBDC)

-Jane is also a past board member for the Society for Disability Studies (SDS), the academic arm of disability and served as co-chair of the SDS People of Color Caucus.
+NBDC developed a curriculum to promote a more accurate and complex understanding of Black disabled people and their evolution in historical contexts of the United States.
+Black Disability Studies will create and promote resources for research of much needed study on the Black Disabled experience.
+Jane is a past board member for the Society for Disability Studies (SDS), the academic arm of disability and served as co-chair of the SDS People of Color Caucus.

-Ms. Dunhamn, a nationally recognized speaker, has served in a professional capacity for numerous national organizations including the U.S. Women's Bureau, the Employment and Training Administration of the U.S. Department of Labor, and United Cerebral Palsy Association.
-She has also guest lectured at universities including those in her home state, Montclair State University, Rutgers University and The College of New Jersey.
+Ms. Dunhamn, a nationally recognized speaker, has served in a professional capacity for numerous national organizations including the National Federation of the Blind, United Cerebral Palsy Association, The Arc of Texas, and the City of Portland, Oregon.
+She has also lectured at universities including Rutgers University, Princeton University, San Diego State, New York University, and San Francisco State University.